top of page

 Autumn/Winter hours:

-First Sunday of every month we will be on the land, caring for it and holding workshops.
-Workshop details and additional days will be announced on instagram @hollimcentegart.studio on the website and on the notice board at Ngakinga as it unfolds.
+First Sunday of the month from 9:30amwe will be on the land, caring for it and holding workshops.
+Workshop details and additional days will be announced on instagram @hollimcentegart.studio on this website and on the notice board at Ngakinga as it unfolds.

 May 4th